 Regardless of age or gender, 80 per cent of the population will suffer from back pain & injury at some time in their life.
 99% of all lower back injuries are musculoskeletal strains, most often caused by poor posture, overuse or trauma.

-As one of the leading injury clinics in the northern suburbs and city; we provide care to those in the Melbourne CBD and to all local Reservoir residents and surrounding communities including Bundoora, Rosanna, Fairfield, Watsonia, Heidelberg, Coburg, Heidelberg Heights, Macleod West, Preston, Thomastown & Thornbury.
+As one of the leading injury clinics in the northern suburbs; we provide care to all local Reservoir residents and surrounding communities including Bundoora, Rosanna, Fairfield, Watsonia, Heidelberg, Coburg, Heidelberg Heights, Macleod West, Preston, Thomastown & Thornbury.

-We aim treat your back injury or pain as effectively and efficiently as possible, being conveniently located in the Melbourne CBD and Reservoir.
+We aim treat your back injury or pain as effectively and efficiently as possible, being conveniently located in Reservoir.
 Our team of allied health professionals including Osteopaths, Chiropractors, Physiotherapists & Podiatrists offer professional care to address the source of your problem and pain.

 Back pain is an extremely common condition with up to 80% of the population experiencing back pain at some time during the lives.
 Although the underlying pathology of low back pain is usually not serious, with the vast majority of patients recovering within 6 weeks, it is a significant cause of pain in the community and can have a considerable impact on people’s day to day lives.